|

 Cressingham, in Norfolk, within two Miles of Watton, and six of Swaffham.

-For Particulars enquire of Mr Brown, Millwright, in Ber-street, Norwich,
+For Particulars enquire of Mr_Brown, Millwright, in Ber-street, Norwich,

 or of Mr William Trundle, at the Mill, in Little Cressingham aforesaid.